 NYC has more digital music companies—72—than any other city.

-New York sells more live music tickets—5.4 million—than Los Angeles, San Francisco, and Chicago combined.
+New York sells more live music tickets per year—5.4 million—than Los Angeles, San Francisco, and Chicago combined.